reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :start-at: Step 4
     :end-before: Step 5

-In this step, we create an object of class ``ChemicalEditor`` and specify two phases, an **aqueous** and a **mineral** one, should be considered in the chemical system.
+In this step, we create an object of the class ``ChemicalEditor`` and specify two phases, an **aqueous** and a **mineral** one, should be considered in the chemical system.
 The aqueous phase is defined by using a list of compounds, which will be broken into a list of element names, and the database will then be searched for all species that